 - Potty training

-- you want them to feel like a big kid
+- You want them to feel like a big kid (2nd birthday milestone!)

 First of all, let me just throw this crazy theory/ special tip out there in case you are one of those over-achiever types reading this post before you are dealing with with a toddler crib transition.

 Your special tip is: use our sleep training method with your baby!
 I have a working theory that our sleep training method will help you avoid this toddler transitioning out of crib problem all together.

 It’s just a “theory” because it’s untested by anyone but our own children and a few friends who I know have used this same sleep training method.

 My theory is – if you start helping your baby learn to sleep well from birth (you can read about our method here) AND wait long enough to move your toddler to a big kid bed, there will be little to no drama when you make the switch.
 Here’s why I think it works: you will have already trained them subconsciously that you, the parents, are in charge of sleep.

 Our first 2 kids transitioned out of cribs at ages 3 and 2 respectively, and it was super smooth.
 But, they are both pretty compliant children.